 How to Build a QR Code Generator System With Metadata, Logo & Short Alias (PHP + Laravel).

-Complete QR Code Generator System in Laravel
+Building a Complete QR Code Generator System in Laravel

-Complete QR Code Generator System in Laravel
+Complete QR Code Generator System in Laravel by Deepak Dubey (ddubeyio)

-• Store QR metadata
+• Store QR metadata in a database

-• Add brand logo or watermark
+• Add your brand logo or watermark

-• Generate short alias URLs
+• Generate short, memorable alias URLs

 • QR Codes